JHRobotics/mesa9x/README.md

 ### Mesa3D
-I omitted classic configure file and create only GNU Make file - target is only one and this is more portable.
+I omitted classic configure file and create only GNU Makefile - target is only one and this is more portable.

 Copy `config.mk.sample` to `config.mk` as open in in text editor and follow instructions, if you don't some special options (debug, targeting specific CPU) you just set `LLVM_DIR` to LLVM installation (same directory as you set in CMAKE_INSTALL_PREFIX).